 American Werewolf in London (1981)

 John Landis directs a frightening and occasionally funny werewolf movie.
-With its mix of classic horror, award-winning special effects by Rick Baker, humor and some freaky dream sequences we have fun and entertaining play on the classic werewolf movie.
+With its mix of classic Horror, award-winning special effects by Rick Baker, humor, and some freaky dream sequences, we have a fun and entertaining play on the classic werewolf movie.

 Bad Taste (1987)